iamsharmajitender/enterprise-agent-fabric/agent-fabric-docs/docs/06-reference/index.md

 # Reference

-Frozen request/response examples.
-They are **not** a live OpenAPI spec and the running services do not serve this folder.
+Frozen request and response examples.
+They are not a live OpenAPI spec.

-Docs map: [documentation map](/).
 Stub headers: [stub auth](/reference/stub-auth).
+Site layout: [working on the docs](/reference/working-on-the-docs).

 ## Auth